 Apart from the aforementioned hiking trails, certain farms will also offer excursions to their guests.
 These can include Icelandic horse-riding treks, ATV tours and fishing tours.
-Farmers will also be happy to share their favourite spots in and around the farm and also tell you if there are any cool things like volcanoes, glaciers, waterfalls, or hot springs nearby.
+Farmers will also be happy to share their favorite spots in and around the farm and also tell you if there are any cool things like volcanoes, glaciers, waterfalls, or hot springs nearby.

 How to Book a Stay on an Iceland Farm

 Since most farms will work on their online presence, you will be able to book your stay on most of the popular online booking sites.
 If you rather want to book directly with the Iceland farm owners, you can easily do that on their own websites.

 There are farm stay options throughout the country, so you’ll have no problem finding accommodation wherever you go.
 The only place you won’t find a farm guesthouse is in the highlands, Iceland’s interior.